 Rockfish tips, tactics

 Tuesday, April 8: Capt.
 Greg Buckner of Miss Susie Charters will speak on tips and tactics for spring trophy rockfish season at a meeting of the Northwest Chapter of the Maryland Saltwater Sportfishing Association at 7:30 p.m.
-The meeting will be held at the Patapsco Council No. 1960 Knights of Columbus Hall at 1010 Frederick Road in Catonsville.
+The meeting will be at the Patapsco Council No. 1960 Knights of Columbus Hall at 1010 Frederick Road, Catonsville.
 Please use the Beaumont Avenue (side) entrance.
-Doors will open at 6:45 p.m.
+Doors open at 6:45 p.m.
 Admission is free; visitors are welcome.
 For more information, contact Mark DeHoff at firstname.lastname@example.org.

 Bay Bridge Boat Show

 April 11-13: Produced by Annapolis Boat Shows, the show at the Bay Bridge Marina at 357 Pier 1 Road in Stevensville will give experienced and novice boaters a chance to shop for the latest in boats, equipment, electronics, clothing and accessories.
 Hours: 10a.m. to 6 p.m.
 April 11-12; 10 a.m. to 5p.m.
 April 13.
 Admission is $12; children 12 and under are admitted free.
 Two-day tickets cost $19.
 Information: usboat.com/bay-bridge-boat-show/home.

 Gun and outdoor show

 April 12: The Baltimore County Game & Fish Protective Association will host a gun and outdoor show from 9 a.m. to 4p.m. on club grounds at 3400 Northwind Road in Carney.
 Admission $2.
 Vendor tables $10.
 Information: Call Rick Richmond at 410-335-5994.